astromechanic/astromechanic/README.md

 ## Hi there, I'm Violetta

-I work as a web developer in a Salesoforce Partner company.
+I work as a Salesforce developer in a Salesforce Partner company.

 ### My skills